cassava/scanbro/README.md

 also dependencies.
 ImageMagick can also be useful if you want to extend the script with your own filters.

+On Archlinux (or Manjaro), you need the following packages:

+    tesseract
+    tesseract-data-deu
+    tesseract-data-eng
+    ghostscript
+    imagemagick
+    unpaper
+    texlive-core
+    evince

 You may install the binary to a directory of your choosing with a name of your choosing.